beardedgentelman/review-manager-system/AI_USAGE.md

 5. **UI/UX Decisions:**
     - Customizing UI components to match the desired look and feel.
     - Designing user flows and ensuring accessibility compliance.

-## Summary

-The use of AI significantly reduced repetitive tasks and boosted productivity but was always guided by human oversight.
-This ensured the final product reflects a balance of automation and skilled engineering.